 As we head into the new year, I hope you take a few minutes to consider ways to get healthy, go green, and simplify your life in the months ahead.
 I just wanted to give you a ‘food for thought’ post on ways you can change your lifestyle without noticing it too much.
 These greener home improvements will be relatively easy to make and will help you reduce your carbon footprint in the coming year.
 Green choices are not always cheap so I have tried to include ways you can save money at the same time.
+Save up your pennies and investigate solar panel installation next year.
 Don’t forget, we only have one planet and one body…let’s take care of them!

 Greener Home Improvements to Tackle This Year

 - Install low-flow shower heads and toilets (you will save money on water bills!)

 - Use cleaners that are eco-friendly (make some from scratch…baking soda and vinegar are cheap and easy cleaners!)

 - Look at your beauty products and find earth friendly, biodegradable, natural products to replace them with.
 You can often find sales and coupons to save money…it just takes a little research!